Exploring Collaborative Movement Improv Online

 I'm lucky.

 I found Contact Improvisation in college, and it has been an important part of my life since then.
-For me it's been an opportunity to play for the sake of play, exploring the dynamics of cooperation through a medium that I love, movement.
+For me it's been an opportunity to play for the sake of play, exploring the dynamics of improvised cooperation through a medium that I love, movement.
 It's never been completely easy.
-There is plenty of opportunity for the intricacies and foibles of interpersonal cooperation to surface.
+There is plenty of opportunity for the intricacies and foibles of personal and interpersonal interaction to surface.
 Over time these challenges have increasingly become guides and even nourishment – material of the exploration along with the physical coordination – rather than obstacles.

 Does online movement collaboration make sense?